 This is where Hyperledger Besu comes into the picture.
 Besu is one of the 5 major Ethereum execution client implementations, and it is part of the Hyperledger foundation.

 Besu is used to help run the public Ethereum mainnet and testnets.
-But what’s also interesting about Hyperledger Besu is that it is frequently used as the preferred node implementation for private networks.
+It's also interesting to note that Hyperledger Besu is frequently used as the preferred node implementation for private networks.

 The Hyperledger Foundation is an open source community focused on developing a suite of stable frameworks, tools and libraries for enterprise-grade blockchain deployments.
 It is a global collaboration, hosted by The Linux Foundation, and includes leaders in finance, banking, Internet of Things, supply chains, manufacturing and Technology.

 But what’s the point of private blockchain networks?